Add to collection

 There’s a number of processes, which we do to ensure that we are actually stopping that soil and water leaving the farm.
 The way we try to manage this slope here is when we plant it, immediately after we come through with a ripper and do what we call wheel track ripping, and you can see here how the soil has been pulled off back in May when this crop was first planted.
 And it’s created a drain channel down through here at the bottom of the row, and the idea there is it’s actually allowing the water to infiltrate right where it lands when it rains.
 So it reduces any risk of the water accelerating, running off down the row.

-Waikato Regional Council and Auckland Regional Council co-funded research with the local growers looking at protection of the environment in the growing area and silt management and erosion controls.
+Waikato Regional Council and Auckland Regional Council co-funded research with the local growers looking at protection of the environment in the growing area and silt6 management and erosion controls.
 And some of that information is what we’ve developed today to include things like the oat strips.

-Behind us you’ll be able to see a contour strip of oats, which we do about every 30 to 50 metres depending on the slope.
+Behind us you’ll be able to see a contour strip7 of oats, which we do about every 30 to 50 metres8 depending on the slope.
 It’s closer when it’s steeper and further apart when it’s flatter.
 And the idea there is if any water does move down the row, it acts like a natural living barrier, if you like, dropping out any particles rather than carrying them to the end of the row into the drain beyond.
 In some rows, we actually have oats growing in the drain as well.
 So as those oats grow up, they suck up moisture whilst we wait for the potatoes to actually close the row over.
-We’re really trying to keep the soil, the water and the fertiliser – all the things that we need to grow these plants – where it originally was.
+We’re really trying to keep the soil, the water and the fertiliser9 – all the things that we need to grow these plants – where it originally was.

-Increasingly, you know we do see some fairly significant storms and weather events.
-And so whilst we’re trying to manage everything in field, we have to have quite large preventative mechanisms to avoid discharge into public roads or into streams or rivers, and so silt ponds, bunded traps in drains and things like that.
+Increasingly, you know we do see some fairly significant storms and weather10 events.
+And so whilst we’re trying to manage everything in field, we have to have quite large preventative mechanisms to avoid discharge11 into public roads or into streams or rivers, and so silt ponds, bunded traps in drains and things like that.
 Actually letting our drains grow very weedy is also another good mechanism that we’ve done.

 Acknowledgements